Gurubalan-GIT/CCC/README.md

       - Setting path is easy as this - `C:\Guru> set path=%path%;C:\Program Files\Java\jdk1.8.0_101\bin`. _Run this in cmd._
       - Open command line and run `C:\Guru> javac filename.java` and `C:\Guru> java filename`.
       - _Important: Rename `.java` files to the respective class names `(Having PSVM)` or vice-versa for compilation._
+      - **Preferences :** Try *not* to define packages especially working with `IntelliJ IDEA` as if two different classes are in different packages, and is _dependent_, file moving to this repository, it will affect the local file structure.
     - Python
       - Install [Python](https://www.python.org/downloads/) for _Windows._
       - Set the path and enter `python` in cmd to enter the python shell.